-They have to be applied together with the requirements of Annex 1 which ensure coexistence between MFCN systems and other applications operating in adjacent bands.
+The BEMs have to be applied together with the requirements of Annex 1 which ensure coexistence between MFCN systems and other applications operating in adjacent bands.

-These BEMs are optimised for, but not limited to, fixed/mobile communications networks (two-way).
+These BEMs are optimised for, but not limited to, mobile/fixed communications networks (two-way).
 They are derived for macro base stations (BS) only in this Annex, and might not be appropriate for all other classes of base stations.